 Contracts, Hours & Pay

-From the moment you start working, there is a contract between you and your employer, whether it written or not.
-After you start working, your employer must give you a written contract within 2 months.
+From the moment you start working, there is a contract between you and your employer, whether it is written or not.
+After you start working, your employer must give you a written statement within 5 days that includes:

 - Your name and your employer's name